 LocationL216 6, 2491 Neufeld an der Leitha, Austria

-From the architect.
+Text description provided by the architects.
 The design by SOLID architecture for the new kindergarten in Neufeld an der Leitha emerged as the winning project in a competition that sought designs for a new building to house a four-group kindergarten.
 One of the competition's requirement was that it should be possible to add an extra two groups without disrupting day-to-day activities at the kindergarten.

 Placing the building volume in an east-west direction created clearly defined outdoor areas.
 Towards the north the building remains closed.
 The vehicular approach, the car-parking area and the entrance are on this side.
 As a result the outdoor spaces in the south and west, which are reserved exclusively for the children, are largely undisturbed by traffic.